Hello! In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style, 18th edition.

 The Mayo Clinic states that "stem cells may have the potential to be grown to become new tissue for use in transplant and regenerative medicine."1

-Cite the resource as before, with the author, webpage title, website title, and URL.
+Cite the webpage as before, with the author, webpage title, website title, and URL.
 Since there is no date, include an accessed date in the date location.
-Type the word Accessed and provide the date you consulted that source.
+Type the word Accessed and provide the date you consulted the source.

 Bibliography Example:

-The note will follow the same formatting as before, with commas and the author's name in normal order, but the word accessed is all lowercase.
+The note follows the same formatting as before, with commas and the author's name in normal order.
+Lowercase the word accessed.

 Note Example: